NikitaBerezhnyj/Based/README.md

   <img src='./VS Code Extintion/based-extantion/icon-based.png' alt='Based icon' style="width:50%">
 </p>

-The ***Based*** programming language is a basic open source programming language created in Ukraine with the aim of writing even more basic code.
+**_Programming language Based_** is a simple and uncomplicated open source programming language created by modifying the code of another educational project called [py-myopl-code] (https://github.com/davidcallanan/py-myopl-code).

-The main goal of Based is to increase the amount of code in the Ukrainian language.
-It has all the necessary basic constructs, such as conditional statements, loops, functions, etc. This way, you can learn and write code in the national language.

-To create Based, we used the Python programming language and other open source materials that can be found [here] (https://github.com/davidcallanan/py-myopl-code).
+Its syntax is deliberately made as simple and concise as possible, without unnecessary complexity.
+The goal of Based is to return to the roots of programming and to remember how to program without frameworks and libraries, using only standard constructs of conditional statements, loops, and simple functions.

-***Since the language is absolutely basic, it is logical that the code should be written in the basic PascalCase style.
+**_Due to its basic nature and tribute to the past, code in Based is traditionally written in the PascalCase style._**

-***Quick transition between sections:***
+**_Quick transition between sections:_**

 - [Based](#based)
 - [Мова програмування Based :ukraine:](#мова-програмування-based-ukraine)